bkesterbyld/maroon-potato/src/pages/index.md

       - title: Expand
         content: >
           Most low code platforms have computing limitations or require you to learn something proprietary.
-Above delivers the power of languages like C and Java in an easy, straightforward logic-building approach that scales from simple to handling millions of users and data operations per second.
+Above delivers the power of enterprise languages like C and Java in an easy, straightforward logic-building approach that scales to millions of users and data operations per second.
         actions:
           - label: Learn More
             url: /platform